SuneetPatil/IRCTC-tatkal-booking/README.md

 * IRCTC account should be linked to Gmail
 * User should have UPI Id for payment

+### How to install UiPath and use it
+*go to this link https://www.uipath.com/
+*register UiPath Free Trial and download UiPath Community and install windows and mac os *after download you install Uipath
+*Open and Run the Main.xaml file(in the root of the folder) in UiPath Studio.

 ### How To Use This Code
 * Please [Clone](https://github.com/SuneetPatil/IRCTC-tatkal-booking/archive/master.zip) this repository to your local system.
 * Update the Config.xlsx file (inside Data folder) with required travel and passenger details.
 * Open and Run the Main.xaml file(in the root of the folder) in UiPath Studio.

 ### Built With
 * [UiPath Community edition.](https://www.uipath.com/developers/community-edition-download) - IDE used.